HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 - 🔸  ESP32 / ESP8266 UART: Extra 15, 16
 - 🔸  NMEA GPS UART: Default 13, 14

+## 7.2.
+Initial Setup Guide (Written Guide) for Apex 5 **Version 2 (V2)**

+Unlike Version 1 (V1), the Apex 5 Version 2 (V2) does not require any initial setup.
+The V2 board is completely plug-and-play.

+From a technical perspective, the major difference between V1 and V2 is the GPIO pin allocation.
+On the V2 board, we redesigned the GPIO mapping so that the Flipper Zero can communicate with both the ESP32-C5 and the GPS module simultaneously.
+This allows features such as Wardriving in the Marauder firmware to function correctly.

+With the V2 board, the GPIO configuration on the Flipper Zero matches the default settings used by most Flipper Zero firmware, including the official firmware, Momentum, and Unleashed.
+As a result, no initial configuration is required for the vast majority of users.
+In other words, Apex 5 V2 board is compatible with most of Flipper Zero firmware.

+The GPIO settings should appear as shown below, which are the default values.
+Unless these settings have been modified previously, there is nothing you need to change before using the V2 board.

+- 🔸  CC1101 SPI: Default 4
+- 🔸  NRF24 SPI: Extra 7
+- 🔸  ESP32 / ESP8266 UART: **Default 13, 14**
+- 🔸  NMEA GPS UART: **Extra 15, 16**

 #### **GPS Usage Note**

+**1️⃣ For Version 1 (V1)**
 If you would like to use GPS, the UART settings must be swapped between ESP32-C5 and GPS:

 ![Alt text](Assets/images/Apex.5.set.GPS.GPIO.gif)